Okay, inexplicably Google likes to bring people interested in what I do online to this very page. And I haven’t figured out why…as yet.

 Born in the countryside in the Beatles decade, I have always been a shy dude and still remain so till this day.
 Wasn’t that exposed until my teens when I hit the city and boy, was that an experience.
 I felt dizzy and was like a rabbit caught in headlights.
 Bizarrely, I walked towards the headlights rather than away from it.

 Little wonder I needed glasses in my late thirties.
 All that photo-exposure must have done some damage to my eyesight.

 I have lived in 3 countries, the last one and current one being good ol’ Great Britain, where I still reside and ply my trade today.
 It is a little rainy and cold but I love it all the same.

 There aren’t many places where you can walk in to a medical facility, receive 1st class care and walk out without spending a dime or waiving a health insurance card.
 Not many and that’s just the start.

 Having lived in both the developing world and the developed world, I believe I have great insights into health and healthcare on both sides of the divide.

 Do you really need to know this?
 Okay, if you insist.
 Here we go.
 I am a Medical Doctor first and foremost and also a Gynaecologist & Obstetrician on the specialization level.

 I have a Bachelor of Medicine and a Bachelor of Surgery degree and on the postgraduate end, I am a Member and now Fellow of The Royal College of Obstetricians & Gynaecologists of Great Britain.

 So, I go with these letters after my name, MB,BS (MD) & FRCOG.
 Impressed?
 The idea was not to show off but to let you into a window of my cerebral achievements.
-Seeing as our relationship is virtual at least at the moment anyway until our paths accidentally cross each other’s, you may want to know for real whom you are relating to online.
+Seeing as our relationship is virtual at least at the moment anyway, you may want to have a peek into my credentials.